5ifar/Business_Insights_360/Project Implementation/Documentation.md

    MAX('P & L Rows'[Order])=14,  [GM / Unit])
 4. In the Data View → P & L Rows Table → Sort by Column → Order → Fixes the Line Item Order in the visual.
 Remove Row Subtotals.
 5. Create Last Year Measure using the SAMEPERIODLASTYEAR Fn in the Filter context: P&L LY = CALCULATE([P & L Values], SAMEPERIODLASTYEAR(dim_date[date]))
+6. Since our sales_actuals&estimates data has both actual and estimate data we want to show the fiscal years for which estimate is shown with a “Est” suffix.
+For this we can create a calculated column in the fiscal_year table that will dynamically concatenate the suffix to the latest date year.
+DAX Calculated Column:

+   fy_desc = var MAXDATE = CALCULATE(MAX(fiscal_year[fiscal_year]), ALL(fiscal_year[fiscal_year]))
+   RETURN IF(fiscal_year[fiscal_year] = MAXDATE, MAXDATE & " Est", fiscal_year[fiscal_year])

+   Configure the Calculated Column as a Tile Slicer with Single Select option.
+7. To compare the Last Year performance with Current year we would require a measure that calculates the difference in values.
+DAX Measure: P&L YoY Chg = [P&L Values] - [P&L LY]
+   To compare the performance change in percentage.
+DAX Measure: P&L YoY Chg % = DIVIDE([P&L YoY Chg], [P&L LY], 0) * 100
+8. We want the P&L Values Column to show dynamic year based on the year selected in the slicer, for this we need a dynamic table with a column that contains all these values.
+   We will create table P&L Columns with column Col Header that will contain all the fiscal years as well as the LY, YoY Chg & Yoy Chg % values.

+   DAX Code: P&L Columns = var fy = ALLNOBLANKROW(fiscal_year[fy_desc])
+   RETURN UNION( ROW("Col Header", "LY"), ROW("Col Header", "YoY Chg"), ROW("Col Header", "YoY Chg %"), fy)

+   This table has all the possible column header values however we still need to dynamically display the fiscal year based on the fy selected in the slicer.
+For this we’ll have to use the       SELECTEDVALUE Fn in a Measure to get the fy selected in the slicer and fetch the corresponding column header from the P&L Columns table.

+   DAX Measure: P&L Final Value = SWITCH(TRUE(), SELECTEDVALUE(fiscal_year[fy_desc]) = MAX('P&L Columns'[Col Header]), [P&L Values])

+   We also need to show to corresponding LY, YoY Chg and YoY Chg % values based on the FY selected based on the Filter context using their individual measures.

+   Updated DAX Measure: P&L Final Value = SWITCH(TRUE( ), SELECTEDVALUE(fiscal_year[fy_desc])=MAX('P&L Columns'[Col Header]), [P&L Values],
+   MAX('P&L Columns'[Col Header])="LY", [P&L LY],
+   MAX('P&L Columns'[Col Header])="YoY Chg",[P&L YoY Chg],
+   MAX('P&L Columns'[Col Header])="YoY Chg %",[P&L YoY Chg %])